 5. Trees are able to communicate and defend themselves against attacking insects.
 Scientists have found that trees can flood their leaves with chemicals called phenolics when the insects begin their raid.
 They can also signal danger to other trees so they can start their own defense.

-7. The "knock on wood" tradition comes from a time when primitive pagans used to tap or knock on trees to summon the protective spirits that resided in them
+7. The "knock on wood" tradition comes from a time when primitive pagans used to tap or knock on trees to summon the protective spirits that resided in them.

 8. A tree can absorb as much as 48 pounds of carbon dioxide each year and can sequester 1 ton of carbon dioxide by the time it reaches 40 years old.
+It is estimated that United States forests absorb about 10% of the country’s CO2 emissions each year.

 9. Trees can help you find your way if you get lost in the woods.
 In northern temperate climates, moss will grow on the northern side of the tree trunk, where there is more shade.
 Also, a tree’s rings can help point you in the right direction too.
-If you’re in the northern hemisphere, you can see the rings of the tree grow slightly thicker on the southern side since it receives more light.
-In the southern hemisphere, the opposite is true, with rings being thicker on the north side.
+If you’re in the northern hemisphere, you can see the rings of the tree grow slightly thicker on the southern side since it receives more sunlight.
+In the southern hemisphere, the opposite is true, with rings being thicker on the northern side.

 10. Pine trees grow on six of seven continents, with Antarctica being the only one left out.